Prohibition of Cartoons

-Attorney General announces, an agreement to remove tobacco ads from news magazines sent to high schools and middle schools.
+The Attorney General announced an agreement to remove tobacco ads from news magazines sent to high schools and middle schools.

-Attorney General sent a letter to Philip Morris U.S.A. regarding the Discontinuation of "Think.
-Don't Smoke."
-Book Cover Distribution to California Schools.
+The Attorney General sent a letter to Philip Morris U.S.A. regarding the discontinuation of distribution of the "Think.
+Don't Smoke." book cover to California schools.

-A joint letter from the Office of the Attorney General and Superintendent of Public Instruction Delaine Eastin was sent to California County and District Superintendents Regarding "Think.
-Don't Smoke" Book Covers from Philip Morris.
+A joint letter from the Office of the Attorney General and Superintendent of Public Instruction Delaine Eastin was sent to California County and District Superintendents regarding distribution of "Think.
+Don't Smoke." book covers from Philip Morris.

-The office of the Attorney General filed its complaint in the matter People of the State of California ex rel.
-Bill Lockyer, Attorney General of the State of California, v.
-R.J.
+The office of the Attorney General filed a complaint against R.J.
 Reynolds Tobacco Company regarding youth targeting through print advertising placement.

 Effective January 1, 2004, the Attorney General must create and maintain a directory of tobacco product manufacturers and their cigarette brands that are lawful for sale in California.
 (Rev. & Tax.
 Code, § 30165.1.)
 For any of its brands to be listed on the directory, a manufacturer must certify annually to the Attorney General that it is either a "Participating Manufacturer" under the 1998 Tobacco Master Settlement Agreement or a "Non-Participating Manufacturer" that is in compliance with certain financial responsibility laws applicable to manufacturers choosing not to join the MSA.
 The directory is posted on the Attorney General’s public website.

 It is illegal in California to sell or distribute brands of cigarettes and roll-your-own (RYO) tobacco brands that are not listed on the directory.
-A violation of the tobacco directory law may constitute an unlawful business practice, and violators may be subject to stiff fines.
+A violation of the tobacco directory law constitutes an unlawful business practice, and violators may be subject to stiff fines and injunction.
 The Attorney General enforces the tobacco directory law throughout the state.

 It is also illegal in California to sell cigarettes that do not comply with the product-testing, certification, and package-marking requirements of the Cigarette Fire Safety and Firefighter Protection Act.
 (Health & Saf.
 Code, §§ 14950-14960.)
 The purpose of this law is to prevent fires and the death and destruction they cause.
-A violation of this law may constitute an unlawful business practice, subjecting violators to monetary penalties.
+A violation of this law may constitute an unlawful business practice, subjecting violators to monetary penalties, injunction, and attorney’s fees.
 The Attorney General enforces the fire-safe-cigarette law throughout the state.

 The Riverside County Superior Court awarded $890,391.25 to the Attorney General's Office for attorney and paralegal work, plus the costs of hiring investigators and expert witnesses.
-Having previously won a $3.5 million judgment and a permanent injunction against Black Hawk Tobacco, Inc., and its owner Frederick McAllister (see July 2012 item, below), the Attorney General is entitled to reasonable attorneys' fees and costs.
+Having previously won a $3.5 million judgment and a permanent injunction against Black Hawk Tobacco, Inc., and its owner Frederick McAllister (see July 2012 item, below), the court concluded that the Attorney General was entitled to reasonable attorney’s fees and costs.

-In July 2012, a superior court judge in Indio, Riverside County, granted the Attorney General’s motion for summary judgment in this unfair business practices case against a Palm Springs tobacco retailer.
+In July 2012, the Riverside County Superior Court granted the Attorney General’s motion for summary judgment in this unfair business practices case against a Palm Springs tobacco retailer.
 The defendants, Black Hawk Tobacco, Inc., and its owner, Frederick McAllister, sold contraband cigarettes (untaxed, off-directory, non-fire-safe-certified brands) in four smoke shops and by mail order until May 2009, when the court preliminarily enjoined them from further illegal sales.
 That injunction was upheld on appeal in July 2011.
+(See People ex rel.
+Brown v.
+Black Hawk Tobacco, Inc. (2011) 197 Cal.App.4th 1561.)
 Defendants claimed various exemptions based on McAllister’s membership in a federally recognized Indian tribe and on the business's location on the Aqua Caliente Indian Reservation.
-The court rejected those claims, holding that no federal law preempted the state laws we sought to enforce and that state interests outweighed any countervailing federal or tribal interests.
-The Tribe was supportive of our action.
-We then sought summary judgment on five causes of action, and the trial court granted the motion in full, awarding over $3.5 million in civil penalties and entering a permanent injunction.
+The court rejected those claims, holding that no federal law preempted the state laws the People sought to enforce and that state interests outweighed any countervailing federal or tribal interests.
+The Tribe was supportive of the People’s action.
+The People sought summary judgment on five causes of action, and the trial court granted the motion in full, awarding over $3.5 million in civil penalties and entering a permanent injunction.